techouse/php-date-interval-timezone-bug/README.md

 ```
 ### Why is this such an issue?

-Because when we add the `DateInterval` with the `Europe/London` timezone to a `DateTime` that also has `Europe/Ljubljana` the addition is wrong.
+Because when we add the `DateInterval` with the `Europe/London` timezone to a `DateTime` that also has `Europe/Ljubljana` the addition is wrong and therefore unreliable.
 ```php
 <?php